Accreditation guideline

 5. immediate advice should any action be rated ‘not-met’ by the accrediting agency following the final assessment of an accreditation event, resulting in the facility or service not being accredited.
 In this instance a responsive regulatory process may be enacted under section 4.

-• Full assessment is to be finalised within 18 months from the commencement of services.
+• If assessed against the NSQHS Standards, interim assessment is required to be conducted within three (3) months of the start of clinical services.
+Full assessment is to be finalised within 18 months from the commencement of services.

 3.3 General practices